orbkit/orbkit/doc/index.rst

 Supplementary, a detailed description of the existing options, main variables, and functions is given in :doc:`./refs/index`.
 Finally, some additional applications of ORBKIT are presented in :doc:`./adtutorials/index`.

+**Refactoring** : A major refactoring of the code has recently been undertaken.
+The most importand changes include:

+- Reorganization of AO and MO data into dedicated classes (see  :doc:`./refs/cvars`).
+- Refactoring of readers which amongst other remove sthe need to specify the ``itype`` of a file and allows to read data from compressed (.tar, .tar.gz, tar.bz2) files.
+- The QCinfo class now has a save and read function which allows to save QCinfo instances to file restart from files directly.

 **NEW:** :ref:`detCI\@ORBKIT` extends ORBKIT's functionality to multi-determinantal wave functions.